mazabou/interpretable-gcn-covid-19/README.md

 We will be implementing the Spatio-temporal graph network from [[1]](#1), using the [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric) framework.

+For GNNExplainer, we use the implementation that can be found [here](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html?highlight=gnnexplainer#torch_geometric.nn.models.GNNExplainer)

 #### Datasets
 - Google's Mobility dataset: [Link](https://www.google.com/covid19/mobility/)
 - UMD COVID-19 dataset: [Dashboard](https://data.covid.umd.edu)